 A performance obligation is a promise in a contract or with a customer to transfer a distinct good or service.
 A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue as the performance obligations are satisfied.
 To determine the proper revenue recognition for contracts, we evaluate whether a contract should be accounted for as more than one performance obligation or, less commonly, whether two or more contracts should be combined and accounted for as one performance obligation.
-This evaluation of performance obligations requires significant judgement.
-The majority of our contracts have a single performance obligation where multiple engineered products and services are combined into a single custom engineered solution.
-Our contracts generally include a standard assurance warranty that typically ends eighteen months after shipment.
+This evaluation of performance obligations requires significant judgment.
+The majority of our contracts have a single performance obligation where multiple engineered products and services are combined into a single custom-engineered solution.
+Our contracts generally include a standard assurance warranty that typically ends 18 months after shipment.
 Occasionally, we provide service-type warranties that will extend the warranty period.
-These extended warranties qualify as a separate performance obligation.
+These extended warranties qualify as a separate performance obligation, and revenue is deferred and recognized over the warranty period.
 If we determine during the evaluation of the contract that there are multiple performance obligations, we allocate the transaction price to each performance obligation using our best estimate of the standalone selling price of each distinct good or service in the contract.

 Remaining unsatisfied performance obligations, which we refer to as backlog, represent the estimated transaction price for goods and services for which we have a material right but work has not been performed.
-As of December 31, 2018, we had backlog of \$322.0 million, of which approximately \$302 million is expected to be recognized within the next twelve months.
+As of December 31, 2019, we had backlog of \$425.9 million, of which approximately \$367.4 million is expected to be recognized as revenue within the next twelve months.
 Backlog may not be indicative of future operating results as orders may be cancelled or modified by our customers.
 Our backlog does not include service and maintenance-type contracts for which we have the right to invoice as services are performed.